B: M. Ashley Evans

 3) Caroline Pruitt

 At age 12, she went on an African Safari with her father and shot an Impala – and she was hooked.
 On that hunt, she was able to harvest 9 animals – most of which was taken with the first shot.
-Only two years later, Caroline Pruitt won the 2010 Youngest Hunter Award from ISC and Cabellas.
+Only four years later, Caroline Pruitt won the 2010 Youngest Hunter Award from SCI and Cabellas.
 Only two teenagers in the world are chosen for this award each year.
-At age 14, she had 18 entries in the SCI Record Book, and had harvested over 50 big game specimens including Leopard, Wildebeast, and American Bison.
-She started hunting with a .44 Magnum and now exclusively shoots with a crossbow.
+At age 14, she had 18 entries in the SCI Record Book, and had harvested over 50 big game specimens including Leopard, Wildebeest, and American Bison.
+She hunted the American Bison with a .44 Magnum.
+Caroline has hunted with various other weapons including rifle, muzzleloader, crossbow, compound bow, and longbow.
+She is the only woman recorded to hunt a Gredos Ibex and a Muskox with a Longbow, which has become her hunting weapon of choice since 2011.

 4) Renee Snider